 I was told to go back to the small pub in the middle of town, on the main street, for some food.
 I drove back to town and into the waste ground behind the pub, a rough muddy strip sandwiched between the backs of old crumbling buildings and the recently extended motorway, a no-mans land of uncared for ground punctuated with bricks, old tyres and a half-burnt mattress.

-Fearing that on my return I’d find the tyres gone from my (admittedly rather old) Land Rover, if not the vehicle itself, I hesitantly walked across to the pub door.
-A giant man filled the doorway, blocking my entry:
+Fearing that on my return I’d find the tyres gone from my (admittedly rather old) Land Rover, if not the entire vehicle itself, I hesitantly walked across to the pub door.
+A giant man filled the doorway, blocking my entry, and challenged me:

 “Aye sonny, what do you want?”